James Hooper (footballer)

-James Hooper (born 10 February 1997) is an English semi-professional footballer who plays as a forward for Runcorn Linnets.
+James Hooper (born 10 February 1997) is an English semi-professional footballer who plays as a forward for Witton Albion.
 He appeared in the Football League for Rochdale and Carlisle United.

 Playing career

 Rochdale

 Hooper turned professional at Rochdale in April 2015.
 He scored 23 goals at youth team level in the 2014–15 season and was named as youth team Player of the Season, which reportedly attracted interested from Norwich City.
 He made his debut in the Football League on 24 November, coming on for Donal McDermott 54 minutes into a 2–0 defeat to Gillingham at Priestfield Stadium.

 Loans to FC United of Manchester and Stockport County

 During his time at Rochdale he spent time on loan at both FC United and Stockport County.

 Carlisle United

-In March 2017 he joined Carlisle United on a short-term deal.
+On 14 March 2017, Hooper joined Carlisle United on a short-term deal.